frc1418/2020-robot/README.md

 ## Installing Dependencies

 The `requirements.txt` file holds all of the programs and their versions needed to run this code.
-After cloning, run
+After activating your virtual environment with run

 	pip3 install -r requirements.txt

-Add `--user` at the end of that command if you do not have admin privileges.

 In the `tests` folder there is another requirements file that needs to be run.
 To do so, run

 	pip3 install -r tests/requirements.txt

-Add `--user` at the end of that command if you do not have admin privileges.

 ## Setting up entry points